brightway-lca/brightway2-io/README.rst

     * Simplify strategies to one list, with one method to apply
         - All subclasses just have to define own strategies

+    * Add LCIA XML files and excel updates
+    * Split data directory into inv and lcia subdirectories